 Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons of the course to focus on their goals for the future.
 Instructors check on each participant at least daily.

 The essence of an Outward Bound course is student autonomy.
 During the first third of a course (a phase called “training expedition”), the Instructors are very present in the group.
 They teach outdoor skills, the technical aspects of the activities, and guide the students as they form a team.
 In the middle third of the course (called “main expedition”), the Instructors take a step back so that the students may step forward.
 Students begin to teach what they have already learned to each other, and experiment with applying basic skills to bigger challenges.
 The Instructors continue to coach and support as the students practice leadership roles.
 When the group meets a situation, environment, or activity they haven’t learned about, the Instructors jump back in and teach.
 Each time this happens, the group reaches competency more quickly.
-By the last third of the course (“final expedition”), the students are the stars of the show.
-They are applying what they know, leading each other, setting goals and solving problems collaboratively.
-The Instructors are close by and ready to step back in to prevent a safety issue, but will let students find their own resiliency when they make mistakes, and ensure that they feel the full spotlight of success when they meet their goals.
+By the last third of the course (“final expedition”), students are the stars of the show.
+They’re applying what they know, leading each other, setting goals and solving problems collaboratively.
+The Instructors are close by and ready to step back in to prevent a safety issue but will let students find their own resiliency when they make mistakes, and ensure they feel the full spotlight of success when they meet their goals.